Events will be held in Dallas, Fort Worth, Denton, McKinney, Granbury and Sherman Sept. 20-27. Courtesy of North Texas Light Brigade.

 Greta Thunberg, a Swedish student, organized the first youth climate strike in 2018 at age 15 under the name Fridays for Future.
 Thunberg's UN speech about climate change captured the world's attention.

-This month, the event will kick off on Sept.
+The week-long event will kick off Friday, Sept.
 20, three days before a UN emergency climate summit being held in New York.
 Actions will continue throughout the week.

 THEY MEAN 'GREEN'

 Yolian Ogbu, the 20-year-old student government president at the University of North Texas, is leading the Denton Strike on Sept.
 20 at 11 a.m.

 Yolian Ogbu is the lead organizer for the Climate Strike at UNT.